“Walking the Talk” of Collaborating, Learning, and Adapting: a Reflection in Six Parts

 So my New Year’s resolution is to contribute a new blog post per month that reflects on the LEARN team’s formation, growth, challenges and opportunities, and the mistakes, successes, and ongoing efforts of the team through the lens of the six components of the USAID Collaborating, Learning and Adapting (CLA) Framework, a tool we co-created with the agency to help them reflect on how they can be more intentional and systematic about CLA.
 Though it could change as things unfold over the next six months, I imagine the topics could unfold like this:

-- Part 1, January: The intentional effort to create and maintain the LEARN culture
+- Part 1, January: Intentionally Creating and Maintaining the LEARN Culture

 - Part 4, April: Being open to—and strategic about—collaborating with partners